crizzhd1/CrizzhdFabricMod/README.md

 What the mod has so far:
 Base Game for this if you have a server with the mod you do not need the mod on the client

-1. creepers move speed is random between 0.5 and 5
+1. creepers move speed is random between 0.1 and 5
-2. when creepers blow up they drop a random status effect but it kind of pushes you away trying to find a better way of doing it or make the effect spread more but have not found out how to
+2. when creepers blow up they give a random status effect with a random time of 5 sec to 20 sec
 3. chickens blow up on death